38 Fantastic Moss Terrarium Ideas You Can Have At Home

 2. Options Everywhere

 Does a friend at work love chickens?
-Why not give them a little oasis of chickens to keep on their desk, and provide them with something to smile about each day.
-Half the fun of making a terrarium is picking out what to put in it.
+Why not give them a little oasis of chickens to keep on their desk and provide them something to smile about daily?
+Half the fun of making a terrarium is picking out what to put.

 3. Make Way For Ducklings

-Create a terrarium inspired by a favorite children's story to get your kids excited about their mini-garden.
+Create a terrarium inspired by a favorite children's story to excite your kids about their mini-garden.
 You can give them their own little garden to mist and enjoy.

 4. Light Bulb Moments